SC stays HC order gagging media from publishing news on FIR related to Amaravati land scam | Law-Order

 “The high court had taken note of it as it knows what is happening in the state,” Salve said, adding, “Now they (state) are trying to make out a case that (former) advocate general had prior knowledge and purchased land.
 This is abuse of power”.
 “This court should not encourage that they have no faith against the high court,” Salve said.

 Dhavan responded to their arguments saying the state was not against any court but a criminal case has to be investigated.
 “The allegation discloses offence and it was not a knee jerk reaction.
-Such order cannot be passed,” he said.
-PTI MNL ABA SJK ABA RKS RKS
+Such order cannot be passed,” he said..

 ALSO READ